Table of Contents

 - This is a small biome in terms of area covered.
 The main stretch of this habitat is along the northwestern coast of North America from northern California through southern Alaska.

 - There are also small areas in southern Chile, New Zealand, Australia and a few other places around the world.

 - Big coniferous trees dominate this habitat, including Douglas fir, Western red cedar, Mountain hemlock, Western hemlock, Sitka spruce and Lodgepole pine.

 - In addition to the trees, mosses and lichens are very common, often growing as epiphytes.

 - Grizzly bears are the common mammals found in Alaska.

 Sub-Tropical Deciduous Biome in Eastern China, South Eastern USA

-- On the highlands, are various species of conifers such as pines and cypresses which are important
+- On the highlands, various species of conifers such as pines and cypresses are important.

 - Perennial plant growth is not checked by either a dry season or a cold season.